nasa/trick/trick_sims/SIM_balloon/README.md

 ### Force of Drag

 As the balloon moves upward, or downward, it will be subjected to an atmospheric drag force.
-Drag is a function of the balloon’s shape [ represented by the coefficient of drag (Cd) ], the density of the air (𝝆), and the cross-sectional area (A) perpendicular to the velocity (v).
+Drag is a function of the balloon’s shape [ represented by the coefficient of drag (C<sub>d</sub>) ], the density of the air (𝝆), and the cross-sectional area (A) perpendicular to the velocity (v).
 The drag force points in the opposite direction as the velocity.

 <a id=Equation-10></a>
 ![Equation 10](Images/Equation10.png)

-For our balloon, we’ll assume Cd = 0.5, the coefficient of drag for a sphere.
+For our balloon, we’ll assume C<sub>d</sub> = 0.5, the coefficient of drag for a sphere.
 Since the balloon will be moving through our “standard atmosphere” 𝝆 = ```US_STD_density(altitude)```.

 We’ll calculate the cross-sectional area (A) from the radius of the spherical portion of our balloon.